From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: Abstract

 \section{Abstract}

-In binary decision-making, individuals often choose either the rare or the common action.
+In binary decision-making, individuals often go for a common or a rare action.
 In the framework of evolutionary game theory, the best-response update rule can be used to model this dichotomy.
-Those who prefer the common action are called \emph{coordinators}, and those who prefer the rare one are called \emph{anticoordinators}.
+Those who prefer the common action are called \emph{coordinators} or \emph{conformists}, and those who prefer the rare one are called \emph{anticoordinators} or \emph{nonconformists}.
 A finite mixed population of the two types may undergo perpetual fluctuations, the characterization of which appears to be challenging.
-It is particularly unknown whether the fluctuations {persist} {as} population size {grows}.
-To fill this gap, we approximate the discrete finite population dynamics of coordinators and anticoordinators with the associated mean dynamics in the form of differential inclusions.
-We show that the family of the state sequences of the discrete dynamics for increasing population sizes forms a generalized stochastic approximation process for the differential inclusion.
-On the other hand, we show that the differential inclusions always converge to an equilibrium.
-This implies that the reported perpetual fluctuations in the finite discrete dynamics of coordinators and anticoordinators {almost surely vanish with} population size.
-The results encourage to first analyze the often simpler {continuous-time} mean dynamics of the discrete population dynamics as the {continuous-time} dynamics partly reveal the asymptotic behavior of the discrete dynamics.
+It is particularly unknown whether the fluctuations persist as the population size grows.
+To fill this gap, we approximate the discrete population dynamics of coordinators and anticoordinators with the associated mean dynamics in the form of differential inclusions.
+We show that the family of state sequences of the discrete dynamics with increasing population sizes forms a generalized stochastic approximation process for the differential inclusion.
+On the other hand, we show that the differential inclusion always converges to an equilibrium.
+This implies that the reported perpetual fluctuations in the discrete dynamics of coordinators and anticoordinators almost surely vanish with population size.
+The results motivate analyzing the often simpler mean dynamics, which partly reveal the asymptotic behavior of the discrete dynamics.